vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 ![RM XUS INTRO DETAILS -width70](images/RM_2_XUS_INTRO_DETAILS.png)

-Enhancing RPC auditing and security is a key requirement of VAM.
+Enhancing RPC auditing and security is a key requirement for VICS.
 The popup above, like all detail popups, shows five aspects of an RPC monitored by the Router:
   1. When the RPC was received
   2. Where it was routed to - this RPC was routed to _VISTA_.
   3. A unique transaction id is given to every RPC received by the Router.
 This id allows RPC traffic to be [a] identified uniquely in audit logs and [b] RPC emulation to be traced through the VICS Server.